 3 – Consider renting a car.

-Normally I am all about using the Disney transportation.
-It is fun, efficient and you don’t have to do any driving and navigating.
-Well, this is one time that I would definitely suggest driving yourself, unless you plan on doing a lot of drinking.
+Normally I am all about using Disney transportation.
+It is fun, efficient, and you don’t have to do any driving and navigating.
+Well, this is one time that I would definitely suggest driving yourself unless you plan on doing a lot of drinking.
 With the crazy crowd levels, the transportation lines will be very long.
-You will be able to get exactly where you want to go, when you want to go there without spending as much time waiting on transportation.
-It will also give you the freedom to dine off-property if all of the reservations are gone and you want other options to dine that you can get into.
+You will be able to get exactly where you want to go when you want to go there without spending as much time waiting on transportation.
+It will also give you the freedom to dine off-property if all of the reservations are gone, and you want other options to dine that you can get into.

 2 – Don’t forget about resort activities.